dt-alliances/cas-quickstart/README.md

 1. **Upstream Repo** - stores all the configuration files for the Cloud Automation demo application
 1. **webook.site** - used to quickly see the events that would be send to a downstream tool

+# Invite others to collaborate

+Follow [these instructions](USERADMIN.md) for adding users.

 # Quick start guide

 Follow the instructions for each step below in order.